Concentrating Solar Power Gets Supercritical CO2 Makeover

 Interesting!
 Land-based opportunities for nuclear energy in the US are withering on the vine as renewable energy costs drop, and Gates’s own sCO2 venture through Heliogen could have a hand in that trend by pushing down the cost of concentrating solar power.

-If you have any thoughts about any of this, drop us a note in the comment thread.
+If you have any thoughts about that, drop us a note in the comment thread.

 Follow me on Twitter.